MrMarlonM/product-survey-analysis/README.md

 When trying to quit the program over the `simple-term-menu` or going back from the sub menu to the main menu, you needed to click the `[q] Quit` button or the `[b] Back to Main Menu` button as often as you had clicked on a other menu point before.
 The reason for this was that to go back to the previous menu the function containing all the logic of that menu was called again.
 Through this, another loop was laid on top of the previous loop and now both needed to be to quit before actually quitting the program.
 *Solution:*
-To solve the issue, the functionality of the `simple-term-menu library` was used, that a menu point that has no further defined functionality opens the previous menu again when chosen.
+To solve the issue, the functionality of the library `simple-term-menu` was used, that a menu point that has no further defined functionality opens the previous menu again when chosen.

 ## Testing
 Please go to the [TESTING.md](TESTING.md) file for the documentation of the project.